-GDP Growth Rate in Philippines averaged 1.01 percent from 1998 until 2020, reaching an all time high of 3.40 percent in the first quarter of 2010 and a record low of -15.20 percent in the second quarter of 2020.
+GDP Growth Rate in Philippines averaged 1.08 percent from 1998 until 2021, reaching an all time high of 8 percent in the third quarter of 2020 and a record low of -14.90 percent in the second quarter of 2020.
 This page provides - Philippines GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Philippines GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020.
+Philippines GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-GDP Growth Rate in Philippines is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Philippines to stand at 1.00 in 12 months time.
-In the long-term, the Philippines GDP Growth Rate is projected to trend around 1.50 percent in 2021, according to our econometric models.
+GDP Growth Rate in Philippines is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines GDP Growth Rate is projected to trend around 2.00 percent in 2022, according to our econometric models.